jaredsparta/python_with_sql/task2/README.md

                 rows = csv.reader(csvfile)
                 # Iterates through all the rows
                 for row in rows:
+                    # This bit surrounds all values in a ''
                     for num in range(8):
                         row[num] = f"'{row[num]}'"
                     q2 = ",".join(row)